 Pence also said that “faith and freedom are increasing.”
 Most educated people in the audience would know that is a blatant falsehood.
 Christian apostasy has been upwards of 1% per year for nearly two decades.
 That is faith declining, in undeniable terms.

-Our nation has accrued over $20 trillion in national debt, and dozens of trillions in unfunded liabilities, and corporate debt that exceeds $9 trillion, and even more household debt!
-Those Americans living within their means and not sacrificing their future to the present are forced to chase those dollars in our perverted monetary supply!
+Our nation has accrued over $20 trillion in national debt, dozens of trillions in unfunded liabilities, corporate debt that exceeds $9 trillion, and even more household debt!
+Those Americans living within their means are forced to chase those dollars in our perverted monetary supply!
 Any statesman who has read the significant works of economics and even the US forefathers like Hamilton and Franklin, will assert – this is an undeniable loss of freedom in epic proportion.

 Alvarism’s first book, Economic Sovereignty, lays out the hard evidence and perfected concepts of economic freedom and the political standards that preserve that freedom.
 Based on the speeches I witnessed during this conference, I must say, every single policymaker in the Trump Administration and this nonprofit not only needs a copy of the book, they need private briefings from myself personally to gain the understanding of these critical issues.

 As for the Positivity Cult influences, I will posit one suggestion: abandon the 21st century case-study-justified nonsense.
 You can speak honestly about the challenges we face without blowing smoke up people’s skirts, and yet remaining inspirational and encouraging.
 Trump managed to do that in his speech on Wednesday.
 Pence’s speechwriters could have done that by changing the narrative slightly: